 If you haven't heard, dog walking is the new hip profession.
 Getting paid to get exercise around beautiful cities and hang out with dogs?
 Um, yes!
 Sign me up.
-I mean — I already did sign up, which is why I'm here.
+I already did—which is why I'm here.

-- Kneel & turn: Don't bend over the dog -- kneel down and turn your body slightly to the side.
-This shows the dog respect that he will appreciate and he will likely warm up to you much more quickly.
+- Kneel and Turn: Don't bend over the dog—kneel down and turn your body slightly to the side.
+This shows the dog respect that he will appreciate, and he will likely warm up to you much more quickly.

 - Stiffening of the body

 - Bearing teeth